 How to get to Mérida?

-• From the Cancun airport you can board an ADO bus to Merida, use the ADO BUS site to buy tickets or just buy those on the Airport terminal.
-If you are arriving from Europe or Asia, there are a couple of hotels (Fairfield, Hilton) nearby the airport in wich you can rest.
+- From the Cancun airport you can board an ADO bus to Merida, use the ADO BUS site to buy tickets or just buy those on the Airport terminal.
+If you are arriving from a far away place or you don't make it for the last run (around 5:00 PM, check ADO's site), there are a couple of hotels (Fairfield, Hilton) nearby the airport in wich you can rest.
+As noted by u/redtryer Cancun is in another timezone than Merida, so it's an hour ahead, mind that)

-• From Cancun's downtown or Hotel zone, use the central ADO bus station.
-It's a 4 hour ride to downtown Merida's terminal (TAME).
+- From Cancun's downtown or Hotel zone, use the central ADO bus station.
+It's about a 4 hour ride to downtown Merida's terminal (TAME).
 ADO buses are safe and confortable, so don't worry.

 Where to stay in Mérida?